krptn/krypton/README.md

 To rebuild __CryptoLib extension, only run the second command.

-To install the extension and not produce debuging symbols:
+To install the extension and not produce debugging symbols:

 ```shell
 pip install .